Is the Amex Platinum worth the yearly fee?

 Broad airport lounge access

-These credits can be useful if you use Uber for ridesharing often, but it’s important to remember that they don’t roll over from month to month.
-If you use Uber infrequently or only sporadically, you may not get the full value each year.
+This card offers up to $200 in Uber credits per year, which can be used for Uber rides or Uber Eats purchases.
+These credits are awarded in increments of $15 per month, plus an extra $20 in December.
+These credits can be useful if you use Uber often, but it’s important to remember that they don’t roll over from month to month.
+If you use Uber infrequently, you may not get the full value each year.

 Automatic Gold status with Hilton and Marriott

 You’ll enjoy Gold elite status with both Marriott Bonvoy and Hilton Honors just for being an Amex Platinum cardmember.
 This status level can help you secure luxurious perks and help you reach higher levels of elite status faster.

 You’ll score numerous travel insurance benefits with this card, including trip cancellation and interruption insurance, trip delay insurance, baggage insurance and car rental loss and damage insurance.

 When is the Amex Platinum not worth it?